5 Fast Facts About the Spring Equinox

-The northern hemisphere has officially survived a long winter of Arctic temperatures, bomb cyclones, and ice tsunamis.
-Spring starts March 20, which means warmer weather and longer days are around the corner.
-To celebrate the spring equinox, hear are some facts about the event.
+Spring starts on March 19—the earliest it has ever arrived in 124 years—which means that warmer weather and longer days are just around the corner.
+To celebrate the spring equinox, here are some facts about the event.

 2. The Equinox isn't the only time you can balance an egg.